-I did my PhD at VILAB, EPFL supervised by Amir Zamir and Pierre Dillenbourg.
-My research is on the intersection of computer vision and machine learning and in particular, making models more robust and adaptive.
-Before that, I did a Master in Machine Learning at the University of Cambridge, with a focus on bayesian methods.
+I was a postdoc at the Singapore-MIT Alliance for Research and Technology working on neurosymbolic methods for efficient adaptation.
+My PhD was at EPFL supervised by Amir Zamir, on making models more reliable under changing environments.
 In my past life, I was a quant in New York and London and worked on creating systematic investment strategies for equity portfolios (or, a glorified coin flipper).

 Controlled Training Data Generation with Diffusion Models